zikasak/ReadOnlyBot/README.md

 >/setwelcomemessage \<welcomeMessage>

 set message which will be sended to chat when new member enter to chat.
-Use {$name} to set where user first name will be stand in message
+Use {$name} to set where user first name will be stand in message.
+Welcome message will be deleted (if bot have rights to do it) in 30 seconds.

 **NOTE:** all commands except declared and /getcommands available only to admins or creator